While I may be on the older side of things, I still keep up with the latest technology trends.

 My nephew just got a cell phone for his birthday.
 My nephew is also eight years old.
 Now, I hate to age myself by talking about technology—I age myself enough with my fashion sense—but when I was eight years old, my idea of high tech communications was a couple of old tin cans connected by a string.
 Now this little moppet is swiping away at Angry Birds and texting his friends about their next play date—unbelievable!

 I wanted him to understand the little gizmo in his hands a bit better, so I sat him down to explain how cell phones work, and why he should consider himself lucky that he can download his comic books instantly instead of walking 15 miles in the snow to buy them like I used to (ok, maybe a slight exaggeration).
 I don't think that little Leo paid as much attention to me as he did to his Fruit Ninja game, but I figured that you guys might appreciate a little tech know-how more than he did!

 Tower of Power

 Your cell phone itself is pretty complex, but the way that it communicates with other phones is actually not that complicated.
 The first thing you have to understand, though, is how a telecom tower works.
 Telecom towers (short for "telecommunication towers") that power cell phones are all over the world—in fact, there are a lot of them.

 These telecom towers are also called cell sites, and the service area is frequently called a cell—hence the name "cell phone."
 Without them, your phone wouldn't have anywhere to send its signal too.
-Think of it like a middleman for the message your phone sends out, which I'll explain further.
+Think of it as a middleman for the message your phone sends out, which I'll explain further.